- Home

 What is infertility?

-Cancer and its treatment may cause fertility problems.
+Cancer and its treatment may affect your fertility.
 This will depend on the type of cancer and treatment you have.
-Infertility after treatment may be temporary, lasting months to years, or permanent.

-For more on this, see Female fertility and cancer treatments.
+For more on this, see Treatment side effects and fertility.

-Call Cancer Council 13 11 20 to order hard copy versions of this information, or to talk to a health care professional about different cancer types and their treatment.
+Call Cancer Council 13 11 20 for free booklets and information about different cancer types and their treatments.

-Age is one of the most important factors that influences the impact of cancer treatment on fertility.
+Age is one of the most important factors in how cancer treatment affects fertility.

 Female age and fertility

-The impact of cancer treatments can vary with age.
-Before and after puberty, the effect of chemotherapy and radiation therapy on fertility can range from mild to severe, depending on the drugs used and the dose.
+How cancer treatments affect fertility will vary with age.
+Before and after puberty, the effect of chemotherapy and radiation therapy on fertility can vary, depending on the drugs used or the dose.

 Male age and fertility